ami-agrl/ML_Projects/README.md

-# ML_Projects
+# Machine-Learning-Projects

-This repository is used to upload all the Academic projects done in the field of Artificial Intelligence & Machine Learning.
+This repository is used for Self Learning / Academic projects done in the field of Artificial Intelligence & Machine Learning.

-It also includes the projects done as part of self learning process.

 All the projects follow below naming convention to be more identifiable and clear.
 ```
 <branch>-<project-shortname>-<domain>-<AP/SLP>-<language>-<year>
 ```